gioui/gio/README.md

 # Gio

-Immediate mode GUI programs in Go for Android, iOS, macOS, Linux, FreeBSD, Windows, and WebAssembly (experimental).
+Immediate mode GUI programs in Go for Android, iOS, macOS, Linux, FreeBSD, OpenBSD, Windows, and WebAssembly (experimental).
 See [gioui.org](https://gioui.org) for details and documentation.